4-H Public Speaking 4th-12th Grade

 standing in front of a mirror!
 That’s the best way to become more comfortable with your speech.

 • Deliver your speech!
+Your 4-H speech will be delivered in your November club meeting.
 All purple award winners will advance to the county contest!

 • Pointers